DrumTechnologiesLtd/npm-gh/README.md

       "url": "git@github.com:$GitHubAccount/$RegistryRepo.git
     }

+If any of the above properties do not exist, or if you invoked `npm-gh` in any other way, `npm` is called instead.

-You can then run `npm-gh publish`, and it will publish version `$myVersion` of `$myPackage` to `$RegistryRepo` on `$GitHubAccount`, assuming you have the correct GitHub permissions to do so.
+Once your package.json is ready, you can run `npm-gh publish`, and it will publish version `$myVersion` of `$myPackage` to `$RegistryRepo` on `$GitHubAccount`, assuming you have the correct GitHub permissions to do so.

-In another package's which depends on `$myPackage` you should add the following to your package.json dependency list:
+In another package which depends on `$myPackage` you should add the following to your package.json dependency list:

     "$myPackage": "git+ssh://git@github.com:$GitHubAccount/$RegistryRepo.git#$myPackage/$myVersion"

 `git+ssh://git@github.com:...` is necessary for `$RegistryRepo`s which are private, otherwise `git://@github.com:..` should be sufficient.

-If the above registry properties do not exist, or if you invoked `npm-gh` in any other way, `npm` is called instead.
+## Notes

+### Differences from npm

+`npm publish` allows you to specify tarballs and / or directories to publish.

+`npm-gh` currently only allows you to publish your current working directory.
+The next minor release will address that.

+### Private packages

+`npm-gh` ignores the `private` property of your package.json, as the whole point was to be able to publish private packages to a potentially private GitHub repo, instead of the public npm registry.

+### Updating published packages
-**Note**: `npm-gh` will allow you to update an existing published version.
+`npm-gh` will allow you to update an existing published version.

-While this is bad practice, the script allows it to keep it simple.
+While this is bad practice for released versions, the script allows it, to keep it simple, and also to allow for pre-release versions to change during the R&D lifecycle, without bumping version numbers in the package.json.

-It also allows for snapshot / develop versions to change during development / testing / integration before a formal release is made.
+### Registry Maintenance

-Removal and pruning of obsolete versions of packages is currently only possible by deleting the appropriate branches in the $RegistryRepo.
+Removal and pruning of obsolete versions of packages is currently only possible by deleting the appropriate branches in the $RegistryRepo via git.

 # License

 This package is made available under the [MIT][#MIT] License.

 [#NPM]: http://npmjs.org/
 [#MIT]: http://en.wikipedia.org/wiki/MIT_License